 Antonio sure seems like the most devoted BFF ever, but, as you've probably noticed, he's also kind of a martyr.
 When he's hauled off to jail and it's looking like Shylock is going to get his pound of flesh, Antonio writes a letter to Bassanio, asking his friend to return to Venice:

-see you at my death.
-Notwithstanding, use your
+I might but see you at my death.
+Notwithstanding, use

-pleasure: if your love do not persuade you to come,
+your pleasure.
+If your love do not persuade you to

 Antonio's Relationship with Shylock

 Antonio is clearly very generous, and he most definitely loves his friend Bassanio, but he's got an ugly side as well.
 A blatant anti-Semite, Antonio is hostile toward Shylock and is always running around the Rialto talking trash about Jews and their practice of usury (charging interest on loans, especially overly-high interest).
 (Did we mention that Antonio gives out interest-free loans to his Christian friends in order to undermine Shylock's money-lending business?)
 At one point, Shylock complains: